GE to buy oil pump maker Lufkin for nearly $3 billion

 Simmons & Co advised Lufkin, while Goldman Sachs (GS.N) and Deutsche Bank (DBKGn.DE) advised GE.

-(Reporting by Ernest Scheyder in New York and A. Ananthalakshmi and Garima Goel in Bangalore; Editing by Sriraj Kalluvila, Lisa Von Ahn and Leslie Gevirtz)
+(Reporting by Ernest Scheyder in New York and A. Ananthalakshmi and Garima Goel in Bangalore; Editing by Sriraj Kalluvila and Lisa Von Ahn)